linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 5) "E test value"
 {{< /output >}}

 When you want to fetch a range based on its lexical sorting, you can use the `BYLEX` option with the `ZRANGE` command.
-Precede the beginning and ending strings (`B` and `D`, respectively, in this next example) with either `(` for exclusive search or `[` for inclusive search:
+Precede the beginning and ending strings (`B` and `D`, respectively, in this next example) with either `(` for exclusive search or `[` for inclusive search.

     ZRANGE example_sorted_set_three [B [D BYLEX